maliqhassan/translita-legal/privacy.md

 ## Children

 Translita is not directed at children under 13, and we do not knowingly collect their personal data.
-If you believe a child has provided personal information, write to **{{CONTACT_EMAIL}}** and we will delete it.
+If you believe a child has provided personal information, write to **devopsmarkaz@gmail.com** and we will delete it.

 ## Your rights